labgem/PANORAMA/docs/modeler/modeling.md

 - Control unit (accessory): An optional regulatory unit that may fine-tune the response.
     - ND-Regulator: mandatory within the unit, but the whole unit is accessory.
     - To validate this unit, one mandatory and a total of one family is required.
-- Insert unit (neutral): A neutral unit often found in the system context but without known function.
+- Insert unit (neutral): A neutral unit is often found in the system context but without known function.
-    - NS-md: mandatory within the unit, if the unit is found this family is too
+    - NS-md: mandatory within the unit, if the unit is found, this family is too
     - NV-ac: accessory within the unit, not always present in the unit.

 ```{seealso}